Thrivecore

 • Seated knee extension:

-1. Sit straight on a chair.
+1. Sit up straight in a chair

 5. Do 10 reps of 2 sets.